Skip to main content

 required

-OneView automatically converts timestamps using DST-aware conversion, to the timezone as your Google Ads account, for accurate cross-dashboard reporting comparisons.
+OneView automatically converts timestamps using DST-aware conversion to the timezone of your Google Ads account for accurate cross-dashboard reporting comparisons.

 transaction_id